 Improved communication.
 Simply improving communication between school and public librarians is a big step toward increasing collaboration and enhancing service.
 A yearly (or more frequent) meeting where school and public library staff can discuss common goals and concerns provides an opportunity to brainstorm, share ideas and develop collaborative activities and services.
 School librarians should receive public library mailings about programs and services and public libraries should be informed about visiting authors and other special programs in the schools.
 School and public library websites should be linked.

 The American Library Association’s Joint Task Force on School/Public Library Cooperative Activities maintains an excellent website with many ideas for improving communication and cooperation.
-(See Appendix A).
+(See Appendix E).

+Appendix A

+Statutory Requirements in Combining Libraries

+Section 392.5

 In Iowa, a public library is established by an ordinance adopted by the city council.
 The ordinance states how many library board members there are, how they are appointed and library board duties and responsibilities.
-To change these parts of the library ordinance requires a referendum (decided by a vote of the people in a city election) as stated in Code of Iowa, 392.5council on its own motion may submit the proposal to the voters at any city election
+To change these parts of the library ordinance requires a referendum (decided by a vote of the people in a city election) as stated in Code of Iowa, 392.5:

-108Appendix A
+A proposal to alter the composition, manner of selection, or charge of a library board, or to replace it with an alternate form of administrative agency, is subject to the approval of the voters of the city.
+The council on its own motion may submit the proposal to the voters at any city election.
+Upon receipt of a valid petition as defined in section 362.4, requesting that a proposal be submitted to the voters, the council shall submit the proposal at the next regular city election.
+A proposal submitted to the voters must describe with reasonable detail the action proposed.
+If a majority of those voting approves the proposal, the city may proceed as proposed.

+Section 28E

+A combined library must operate under a 28E agreement as required by the Code of Iowa.
+This section of the Code states, in part:

+Any such agreement shall specify the following:

+Its duration.

+The precise organization, composition and nature of any separate legal or administrative entity created thereby together with the powers delegated thereto, provided such entity may be legally created.
+However, if the agreement establishes a separate legal or administrative entity, the entity shall, when investing funds, comply with the provisions of sections 12B.10 and 12B.10A through 12B.10C and other applicable law.

+Its purpose or purposes.

+The manner of financing the joint cooperative undertaking and of establishing and maintaining a budget therefore.

+The permissible method or methods to be employed in accomplishing the partial or complete termination of the agreement and for disposing of property upon such partial or complete termination.

+Any other necessary and proper matters.

+The 28E agreement needs to define clearly the issues identified as questions in the Planning Guide on pages 10-18 of this document.

+Appendix B

 Combined Libraries in Iowa